openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 }
 ~~~
 {: title="Example: SET with array 'aud' claim" #figarrayaud}

+### The "txn" claim {#txn-claim}
+Transmitters SHOULD set the "txn" claim value in Security Event Tokens (SETs).
+If the value is present, it MUST be unique to the underlying event that caused the Trasmitter to generate the Security Event Token (SET).
+The Transmitter, however, may use the same value in "txn" claim across different Security Events Tokens(SETs), such as session revoked and credential change, to indicate that the SETs originated from the same underlying cause or reason.

 ### The "events" claim {#events-claim}
 The "events" claim SHOULD contain only one event.
 Multiple event type URIs are